 Similar Species

 Cackling Goose has the same size and structure (including the small bill), but plumage differs, being instead like the larger Canada Goose, with brown-grey upperparts and with less white on the face, just a "chin-strap".
 The smaller Brent Goose lacks any white on the head and has a shorter tail.
 Barnacle Goose also occurs in a rare mostly white mutation (leucistic or partial albino) which may be confused with Snow Goose or Ross's Goose.

 Winters in Scotland, especially on Islay (Greenland birds), northwestern Ireland (Greenland birds); around Caerlaverock and Mersehead on the Solway Firth (Svalbard birds), the latter with some overspill in the far north of England (northern Cumbria and around Lindisfarne in Northumberland); and the Netherlands (Novaya Zemlya birds).

-Rare vagrant to northeastern North America.
+Vagrant to northeastern North America.

 Feral populations also breed widely around the Baltic Sea in Sweden, Finland, and the Baltic States; these birds winter with the Novaya Zemlya population in the Netherlands, with some interchange of individuals.
 Feral birds also breed in the Netherlands and northern Germany, and a few in southeastern England.